akkhayar/docs.akkhayar.com/docs/guidelines/contributing.md

 4. Push & Pull Request
 5. Git Ignore

-There are a lot of YouTube crash courses for GitHub in Burmese, and even more in English.
+There are a lot of YouTube crash courses for Git in Burmese, and even more in English.
 Here is a useful playlist: https://www.youtube.com/watch?v=DB_MEZZdiIs&list=PLD_eiqVVLZDge73nM5J-LyPgbfVL6vnDc

 ## Commit Messages